mailjet/api-documentation/guides/_send-api-V3.md

  - Delivery delay: notifies you when emails are delivered slower than expected.
  - Unusual statistics: sends you an alert when delivery, bounce or open rate are lower or higher than your predefined threshold.

-Mailjet’s Real-time monitoring will inform you by email, Slack or even SMS based on alert
+Mailjet’s Real-time monitoring will inform you by email, Slack or even SMS based on the alert configuration.

 After creating your categories and alerts in our [user interface](https://app.mailjet.com/monitoring#overview), you can leverage the <code>Mj-MonitoringCategory</code> property to specify which category the message you are sending is related to.